 Transportation is the lifeblood of local economies and the Gwinnett Village Community Improvement District’s convenient location, with access to I-85, I-285, Hwy 29, Buford Hwy and Peachtree Industrial Blvd, has long made it a prime location for businesses and residents.
 The CID works to improve mobility throughout The Village with strategic infrastructure improvements aimed at alleviating congestion in the corridor.

 The Gwinnett Village CID is moving forward with recommendations from its Jimmy Carter Boulevard Livable Centers Initiative to address the heavy congestion and safety concerns along this critical corridor by improving the intersection of Singleton Road and Jimmy Carter Boulevard.
 Additional turning lanes, added cross walks and sidewalks will go a long way toward increasing safety and mobility along this heavily traveled corridor.
 As part of the plans refinement process along with working with our local businesses, we have removed an additional right lane turn northbound onto Jimmy Carter Boulevard from westbound Singleton Road to minimize local property impacts.
-Construction will take place Summer 2012.
+Project was completed in 2013.

 I-85 Corridor Light Rail Transit Feasibility Study: The I-85 Corridor Light Rail Transit Feasibility Study was completeded in September, 2008 to evaluate the technical and financial viability of a light rail line in Gwinnett County.
 The project co-sponsors, Gwinnett Village Community Improvement District and Gwinnett Place Community Improvement District, initiated the project to explore the potential benefit of serving the I-85 corridor with light rail transit (LRT).
 Figure 1 displays the extent of the corridor examined for the I-85 Corridor LRT Feasibility Study.
 Download full report here.